palmdrop/surfaces/README.md

 The project was created using [create-react-app](https://github.com/facebook/create-react-app).

+Under `img/example` you'll find a few example images generated with the help of this project.

 ## Usage
 At this stage, the application is not live on the web.
 However, you can clone the repository and run it using `npm`.
 You'll find a short installation tutorial in the following section.